JohnPlamoottil/se_project_coffeeshop/README.md

 ## Plan on improving the project

 Add your ideas here :)
-I would like to make this coffee shop menu more interactive for users to use on their mobile device ot tablet instead of just a computer.
+I would like to make this coffee shop menu more interactive for users to use on their mobile device or tablet instead of just a computer.